Packing theory derived from phyllotaxis and products of linear forms 0: Introduction

 The generated patterns can be regarded as the image of the lattice with the basis:

 Variations of the Vogel spiral can be created by substituting different $\varphi$~\cite{Naylor2002}.
 While the golden angle method is applicable to surfaces with circular symmetry, it has not been known how to generalize it on general surfaces or manifolds in higher dimensions, maintaining the packing density in a certain range.
-Akiyama posed the golden angle method for higher dimensions as an open problem \cite{Akiyama2020}.
+The golden angle method for higher dimensions has been posed as an open problem \cite{Lodkin2019}, \cite{Akiyama2020}.
 The main goal of this paper is to establish a general theory and a concrete method for that.

 As a \textit{packing}, we shall consider an arrangement of non-overlapping $n$-dimensional balls of the identical radius.
 Although the case of varying radii is not the scope of this article, the Doyle spiral (Figure~\ref{fig: Vogel spiral}) has also been addressed as a pattern of parastichies~\cite{Arnold11} and known as the case of conformal mapping.
 In fact, the Doyle spiral and the Vogel spiral can be constructed within the same framework (Example~\ref{exa: Doyle spiral}).